solidfire/solidfire-cli/README.md

 Description:

-StartClusterPairing is used to create an encoded key from a cluster that is used to pair with another cluster.The key created from this API method is used in the "CompleteClusterPairing" API method to establish a cluster pairing.You can pair a cluster with a maximum of four other SolidFire clusters.
+StartClusterPairing is used to create an encoded key from a cluster that is used to pair with another cluster.
+The key created from this API method is used in the "CompleteClusterPairing" API method to establish a cluster pairing.
+You can pair a cluster with a maximum of four other SolidFire clusters.

 Options: